How to Track Facebook Ads in Google Analytics 4: An Overview

 Measure CPO and ROAS in GA4

-How should you prepare for tracking Facebook ads in Google Analytics 4?
+How Should You Prepare for Tracking Facebook Ads in Google Analytics 4?

-Keep in mind that with GA4, you’ll be able to track only your campaigns, pages, and personal account activities in tight connection with your website.
-For instance, you won’t be able to say for sure what people do before clicking the link to your website.
-But you can add a Facebook Pixel to track the cost of events on the Facebook side.
-In addition, you can set goals and conversions in GA4.
-Keep in mind that both of these systems must have the same settings for importing data and uniting it in one database.
+Keep in mind that with GA4, you'll be able to easily track only your campaigns, pages, and personal account activities in tight connection with your website.
+For instance, you won't be able to say for sure what people do before clicking the link to your site.
+But you can add a Facebook Pixel to easily track the cost of events on the Facebook side.

 Also, you need to prepare an advertising campaign on Facebook and set it up especially for GA4:

-• Collect all URLs and links you’ll use in your campaign.
+1. Collect all URLs and links you'll use in your campaign.

-• Complete them with UTM parameters to mark them in a special way.
+2. Complete them with UTM parameters to mark them in a special way.

-• Insert those URLs into your campaigns.
+3. Insert those URLs into your campaigns.

 Use a spreadsheet (Google Sheets, Excel, LibreOffice Calc, etc.) to start.
-Place all the URLs you need in one column and ensure that they lead to website pages with Google Analytics 4 installed.
+Place all the URLs you need in one column and ensure that they lead to your site pages with Google Analytics 4 installed.
 You can also include things other than URLs that you need to track for the advertising campaign.
-Add a Visit the Website button or the URLs of your main webpage to the informational block of your business page.
-All of these URLs will serve as entrance points from Facebook to your website, where Google Analytics 4 will collect traffic data.

 Here's an example of a table you should create:

-Set up UTM tags
+Set Up UTM tags

 What are UTM tags?
 You see these in the long tail of URL text when clicking on ads and proceeding to another page.
-So what kind of information can be included in URLs with UTM tags?
+So what kind of marketing information can be included in URLs with UTM tags?

-Identifies the specific advertising campaign.
-Example: utm_campaign=kids_toys
+Campaign: Identifies the specific advertising campaign.

 Important!
 If you are planning to import non-Google advertising cost data to Google Analytics 4, you need to add the utm_id (campaign identifier) parameter to the links in your ads.

-Identifies keywords for paid keyword campaigns.
-Example: utm_term=running+shoes
+Term: Identifies keywords for paid keyword campaigns.

-That’s enough to track even the most complicated Facebook campaigns.
+That's enough to track even the most complicated Facebook campaigns:

-• The source for a Facebook campaign is typically set as “facebook.”
+1. The source for a Facebook campaign is typically set as “facebook.”

-• The terms and content are optional and are used mostly in Google Ads campaigns.
+4. The terms and content are optional and are used mostly in Google Ads campaigns.

-Use a UTM builder to get started
+Use a UTM Builder to Get Started

 Once you've determined your source, medium, and campaign, it's time to add the UTM tags to your campaign links.
 You can do this manually by adding the parameters to the end of your URLs, or you can use a UTM builder tool to create the URLs for you.

-We recommend using UTM builder by Google or this handy UTM Builder which we use for ourselves & created keeping all the tiny nuances of GA4 in mind.
+We recommend using UTM builder by Google or this handy UTM Builder, which we use for ourselves & created keeping all the tiny nuances of GA4 in mind.

 Uncover in-depth insights